Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 1. Give Clear and Direct Communication

-Whenever we know Sora will meet a new person or dog, we communicate that she is nervous straight away.
+Whenever we knew Sora would meet a new person or dog, we would communicate, very clearly that she is nervous meeting new dogs.
+“She is reactive with new dogs, please do not approach.”

 I’ve noticed within the past few years a trend in attaching yellow ribbons to a dog’s leash.
 The yellow ribbon means that your dog needs more space and alerts passersby that they should ignore your dog or ask before approaching.
 The poster below illustrates specific circumstances where you may choose to put a yellow ribbon on your dog.